-There are a ton of great designers that do amazing work – but few go beyond the design.
-With all the other things that go into creating a great website that will amplify your brand and grow your business, be prepared to budget for and find the other team members as well.
+There are a ton of great designers that do fantastic work – but few go beyond the design.
+With all the other things that go into creating a great website that amplifies your brand and grows your business, be prepared to budget for and find the other team members.

 5. Outsource it Overseas

 This may sound like a great idea – after all, you can get a website done at a super low rate.
-I am sure there are designers that will do a great job creating your website, but from our experience, you get what you pay for, and the time it takes to manage the process to get the level of quality your website deserves, far outweighs the cost benefits.
+I am sure some designers will do a great job creating your website, but from our experience, you get what you pay for, and the time it takes to manage the process to get the level of quality your website deserves far outweighs the cost benefits.

 6. A Web Design Agency Built For Small and Mid-Market Companies

-This is where we come in to help you build an amazing website the correct way – by including all these skill-sets.
-Our team consists of former big brand SEO professionals, designers, developers, information architects, and content strategies, who have worked on the websites of many of the largest brands in the world.
-The team is shifting their attention to helping small and mid-market companies build amazing websites – all while staying within their budget.
-Our basic website designs start well below what it should cost for the quality you’ll get.
-Contact our founder today if you’d like to talk about how we can help you build an amazing website at an affordable price.
-You can view our web design company comparison chart if you’d like to learn more about the different types of web design companies.
+This is where we help you build a fantastic website by including all these skill sets.
+Our team consists of former big brand SEO professionals, designers, developers, information architects, and content strategies which have worked on the websites of many of the largest brands in the world.
+The team is shifting its attention to helping small and mid-market companies build unique websites – all while staying within their budget.
+Our basic website designs start well below what they should cost for the quality you’ll get.

 Other Website Costs